trbarrett/customer-preference-centre/README.md

 ## Running the application:
 Call "`>dotnet run`" from `src/CustomerPreferenceCentre.Suave.Server/` to start a webserver on port `8080`.

-You can then perform a POST request via postman or such with a date and customer preference details as the following example demonstrates:
+You can then perform a POST request via postman with a date and customer preference details as the following example demonstrates:
 ```
 POST /ninty-day-preference-report/2019-02-16 HTTP/1.1
 Host: 127.0.0.1:8080